goFrendiAsgard/switch-repo-experiment/README.md

 Embrace monorepo without abandon multi-repo

 ```
-multi-repo --> mono-repo --> multi-repo
+multi-repos --> mono-repo --> multi-repos
 (pull)          (coding)      (push back)
 ```

 # Problem

-You already have several repos.
-You know merging them into mono-repo could give you some advantages, however some of your repos are private, and some others are open-source.
-You cannot just mix them up into a single mono-repo.
+You already have multi repos.
+You know that switching to mono-repo could give you some advantages.
 You believe monorepo is easier to manage.
 You want to do code-review in a single PR, not multiple of them.
-But you are afraid to fully embrace mono-repo.
+But you are afraid to fully embrace mono-repo since some of your repos are private.
+Thus, you don't want to publish everything into a single mono-repo.

 __TL;DR__ : You want monorepo, you don't want to abandon multi-repo, and you have a very good reason for that.